 Central Coast Council is continuing to improve accessibility to its services and facilities for people with a disability so that all residents and visitors can enjoy the local environment and activities.

-Central Coast Council has developed a new Disability Inclusion Action Plan which details the strategies and actions Council will implement over the four years until 2021 to enable people with disabilities to better access mainstream services, facilities and open spaces.
-The plan is reviewed and monitored and reported on annually.
+Central Coast Council's Disability Inclusion Action Plan details the strategies and actions Council is implementing to enable people with disabilities to better access mainstream services, facilities and open spaces.
+The plan is reviewed, monitored and reported on annually.

 There is also an Easy English version of the Disability Inclusion Action Plan.

 View the 2017-2021 Disability Inclusion Action Plan progress reports:

 You can find a list of Council’s accessible and non-accessible public toilets by searching the National Public Toilet Map or calling 1800 990 646.

 The National Public Toilet Map is also available as a free app for iPhone and for Android phones and tablets.

 Council-managed public toilets, including accessible restrooms, are open for use during daylight hours and locked from sunset to sunrise.

 A Master Locksmith Access Key (MLAK) unlocks the accessible public toilets after hours.

 The MLAK is a master key that fits into specially designed locks allowing 24-hour access to public amenities for people with a disability.
 Many accessible public toilets, Australia wide, can be opened using the MLAK.